Cylance: Operation Cleaver

 Operation Cleaver was a covert cyberwarfare operation allegedly carried out by the Iranian government against targets worldwide, specifically critical infrastructure entities.
 Cylance published a report about the operation in late 2014.
 Iranian officials rejected Cylance's conclusions, but the FBI tacitly confirmed them.

-MOTEX Collaboration

-In May 2016, Cylance announced a new collaboration with MOTEX, an Osaka-based firm, to integrate MOTEX LanScope, an endpoint security management, and CylancePROTECT, Cylance's leading product, which claims to proactively detect and prevent malware.
-The end product will be called CylancePROTECT Cat.

-Acquisition by BlackBerry Limited

-In February 2019, the company was acquired by BlackBerry Limited for $1.4 billion.

 Controversies

-Malware Scandal
+Malware scandal

 In November 2016, a systems engineer evaluated 48 files of malware samples provided by Cylance for testing their protection system "Protect", and found that 7 of them weren't malware.
 This led to an accusation that Cylance was using the test to look superior to its opponents by providing files that other products would fail to detect as malware.
 In response, Cylance executives said that they used repackaged malware samples for testing.

-Honors and awards

-The company has won several awards.

-In March 2018, Cylance won the 2018 MSPWorld Cup Award.

-In November 2017, LinkedIn recognized Cylance as one of the "Top Companies | Startups" of the year 2017.

-In October 2017, Cylance was certified as a "Great Place to Work" on GreatPlaceToWork.com.

-In September 2017, Cylance was announced a winner of the Gartner Peer Insights Customer Choice Award for Endpoint Protection Platforms by Gartner Inc.

-In August 2017, Cylance made the Inc. Magazine's Inc. 5000 List for the second year in a row.

-In May 2017, Cylance made the CNBC Disruptor 50 list for the second year in a row.

-In March 2017, CylancePROTECT was named Best Endpoint Protection Product of 2016 by SANS Community.

-In July 2016, McClure was named Orange County Entrepreneur of the Year in the category of technology.

-In 2016, Cylance was ranked No. 23 on the Forbes Cloud 100 list.